|

 "I need to put out a video statement about that little incident.

-I think YOU had better be present, too.
-To show that it WASN'T me inciting
+I think YOU had better be present, too, to show that it WASN’T me

 Vahle stopped talking.
 He collapsed unconscious.
 The Doctor looked around